 When the Chicago French Market opened on the ground floor of the Ogilvie Transportation Center in 2009, I initially had mixed feelings about the project.
 But it's now hard to think of another place in Chicago where you can find such a wide variety of excellent food options in such a small area.

-Entries tagged with 'chicago french market'
+'chicago french market' on Serious Eats

 Is there any reason to visit Le Cafe du Marche at the Chicago French Market when there are so many other great options?
 Well, based solely on the tuna melt ($6.50) I scored the other day, the answer is mostly yes.

 Here's some good news for Chicago barbecue fans: A couple weeks after Lillie's Q main location on North Ave. closed due to a fire, the restaurant's stand in the Chicago French Market reopened last Friday.

 Check out the food events planned for this weekend in Chicago, including Holiday Rock & Roll at the Sofitel and a Green Flash beer dinner at Big Star.

 Perhaps the best thing about these fries is their independent singularity.
 Rather than being able to rely on an exceptional hot dog to carry them to greatness, Frietkoten's fries have the chops to stand unadorned, front and center.